abdullahazharkhan/ctrl-z/README.md

 ## **Future Enhancements**

 - Add a graphical user interface (GUI).
-- Implement more advanced diff and merge tools.
+- Implement more advanced difference and merge tools.
 - Add support for remote repositories and networking.
 - Improve encryption options and security.
 - Add automated tests and CI/CD integration.

 ---

-**Best of luck for the project!**

 _PS: This project is for educational purposes and demonstrates core OS and version control concepts in C._